Isi ewu: Preparation

 The meat is boiled until tender inside a pot; a pressure cooker is mostly used due to the toughness of goat meat.

-Grated onion, seasoning, pepper and salt are added to thickened palm oil made from Potash mixture another pot entirely by adding potash mixture by adding water to it.
+Grated onion, seasoning, pepper and salt are added to thickened palm oil made from adding a mixture of sieved potash and water to palm oil in another pot entirely.

-The goat head, brain separate (mashed with mortar), Calabash nutmeg,ugba are also added to the thickened palm oil after some minutes.
+The goat head, brain separate (mashed with mortar), calabash nutmeg, ugba are also added to the thickened palm oil after some minutes.

-Isi Ewu is served with sliced onions and Utazi leaves when done.
+Isi Ewu is served with sliced onions and utazi leaves when done.